Urania (1800 ship)

 Urania was launched in 1795 in Spain and taken in prize.
 Starting in 1800 she made three voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
 During the third voyage she was involved in two engagements with French vessels.
-She was so damaged in the second of these that she was condemned in 1804 after she landed her slaves at Demerara.
+She was so damaged in the second of these engagements that she was condemned in 1804 after she landed her captives at Demerara.

 Career

 Urania does not appear to have ever received a letter of marque.

-1st slave voyage (1800–1801): Captain David Williams sailed from Liverpool on 30 December 1800.
-He acquired slaves at New Calabar and arrived at St Vincent on 29 July 1801.
+1st voyage transporting enslaved people (1800–1801): Captain David Williams sailed from Liverpool on 30 December 1800.
+In 1800, 133 vessels sailed from English port, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Urania acquired captives at New Calabar and arrived at St Vincent on 29 July 1801.
 Urania sailed for Liverpool on 6 September and arrived there on 29 October.
 She had left Liverpool with 24 crew members and suffered one crew death on her voyage.

-2nd slave voyage (1802): Captain John Preston sailed from Liverpool on 12 February 1802 and arrived at the Bahamas on 20 July with 189 slaves.
+2nd voyage transporting enslaved people (1802): Captain John Preston sailed from Liverpool on 12 February 1802.
+In 1802, 155 vessels sailed from English port, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Urania arrived at the Bahamas on 20 July with 189 captives.
 She left on 11 September and arrived back at Liverpool on 20 October.
 She had left Liverpool with 18 crew members and had suffered two crew deaths on her voyage.

 Urania did not appear in Lloyd's Register (LR) until 1804.